 Prior to joining Osler:

-- Assisted an American Computers and information technology in relation to an investigation from the Office of the Privacy Commission of Canada pertaining to its AI tool.
+- assisted an American computers and information technology company in relation to an investigation from the Office of the Privacy Commission of Canada pertaining to its AI tool.

-- Retained by a multinational pharmaceutical company to advise on privacy compliance issues in connection with the client’s various business activities, such as patient support programs and digital marketing initiatives; and facilitating global cross-border data transfers.
+- retained by a multinational pharmaceutical company to advise on privacy compliance issues in connection with various business activities, such as patient support programs and digital marketing initiatives, as well as facilitating global cross-border data transfers.

 Latest Insights